sticnarf/yadd/README.md

   network = "udp"
 ```

 You set up the remote resolvers here.
+DNS queries will be forwarded to all the servers set up here.

 The `dnspod` and `opendns` after `resolvers.` are the names of the resolvers.
 They will be used later in your rules.